windwp/windline.nvim/README.md

         {'  ', {'white', 'black'} },
     },

-    -- show same components from active when the window is inactive show_in_active = true,
+    --- show active components when the window is inactive show_in_active = true,
-    show_last_status = true
+    --- it will display a last window status event that window should inactive show_last_status = true
-    --- it will display a last window status event that window should inactive }
+}

 ```